-Class 3 Family Table Flock
+Class 3: Commercial Family Table Flock

 - 1. Hens in laying condition and meat condition. - 2.
-Should use dual purpose breed for egg and meat production - 3.
-Birds must be at least 1 year of age.
+Should use dual purpose breed for egg and meat production - Birds must be at least 1 year of age.
 Section 1-Exhibit 1 hen and 1 rooster of same breed.
 (Each 4-H poultry member will be able to exhibit 2 different breeds.)

-Class 4 Market Broilers /Roasters
+Class 4: Commercial Broilers /Roasters

 - 1. Must exhibit 2 of the same breed and variety with similar weights - 2.
-Broilers must weigh a minimum of 3 lbs and up to 10 lbs maximum - 3.
+Broilers must weigh a minimum of 3.5 lbs and a maximum of 5.5 lbs (approximately 6-8 weeks of age). - 3.
 Can be any sex combination (same sex is recommended) - 4.
-Roasters must weigh a minimum of 10 lbs and up to a of 15 lbs maximum. - 5.
-4-H member will carry only one bird into the sale arena - 6.
-Proof of hatch date will be required at Check in if birds were not purchased from Poultry club - 7.
+Roasters must weigh a minimum of 5.5 lbs to a maximum of 10 lbs at approximately 8-12 weeks.
+Any roaster of 10 lbs will be disqualified. - 5.
+Proof of hatch date will be required at check-in if birds were not purchased from the Poultry Committee. - 6.
 Only 1 Grand-champion and 1 Reserve grand champion will be selected from this market class

-Turkey
+Turkey:

-Class 1 Fancy Turkeys
+Class 1: Exhibition Turkeys

 Section 1-Exhibit 1 fancy tom and/or fancy hen of any breed one year old or older.
+Judged according to APA Standards.

-Class 2 Market Turkey
+Class 2: Commercial Turkey